The Story of the Carob Warehouse in Limassol

 Carob Warehouse Hub

-In 2015, the transformation was complete, and the carob warehouse reopened its doors — this time not as a place to store beans, but as a multi-functional cultural space designed to foster creativity in Limassol.
+In 2015, the transformation was complete.
+The carob warehouse reopened as a multi-functional cultural space.
+It no longer stored beans but fostered creativity in Limassol.

 A Hub for Art, Performance, and Culture